What is FFL?

 WHAT IS THE SELECTION CRITERIA?

-FFL is designed for experienced tech industry professionals who are working full-time on early-stage software technology startups in the San Francisco Bay Area.
+Teams are required to be working full-time on early-stage software technology startups in the San Francisco Bay Area.

 Through our application and interview process, we primarily consider: